AxelTahmid/openapi-gen/README.md

 ### Explicitly Not Planned

--   ❌ **Multiple Router Support**: This package is Chi-specific by design
+-   **Multiple Router Support**: This package is Chi-specific by design
--   ❌ **GraphQL Support**: Out of scope for this project
+-   **GraphQL Support**: Out of scope for this project
--   ❌ **Client Generation**: Use existing OpenAPI client generators
+-   **Client Generation**: Use existing OpenAPI client generators
--   ❌ **Struct Method Support**: AST limitations make this impractical
+-   **Struct Method Support**: AST limitations make this impractical

 **Note**: This project serves a specific need (Chi + SQLC + pgx/v5).
 Major feature additions should align with this core use case.
 For other routers or frameworks, consider using more general-purpose OpenAPI generators.

-## 📝 Changelog
+## Changelog

 ### v0.1.0 (Latest)

--   ✨ Initial public release
+-   Initial public release
--   🚀 Full OpenAPI 3.1 support
+-   Full OpenAPI 3.1 support
--   ⚡ High-performance type indexing
+-   High-performance type indexing
--   📚 Comprehensive documentation
+-   Comprehensive documentation
--   🧪 Extensive test coverage
+-   Extensive test coverage
--   🔧 Stable core functionality
+-   Stable core functionality

-## 🆘 Support & Community
+## Support & Community

 ### Getting Help

--   **📖 Documentation**: Check this README and code examples
+-   **Documentation**: Check this README and code examples
--   **🐛 Bug Reports**: Open an issue on GitHub with detailed reproduction steps
+-   **Bug Reports**: Open an issue on GitHub with detailed reproduction steps
--   **💡 Feature Requests**: Open an issue with the `enhancement` label
+-   **Feature Requests**: Open an issue with the `enhancement` label
--   **❓ Questions**: Start a discussion in the repository discussions
+-   **Questions**: Start a discussion in the repository discussions

 ### Community Resources